 Michael the Brave is one of Romania’s greatest national heroes.
 He was the first Romanian Prince to ever unify the three principalities (Moldavia, Wallachia, and Transylvania).

 At the beginning of his reign, he entered the Christian alliance of European powers to fight the Ottoman Empire.
-Due to political instabilities inside Moldavia and Transylvania, Michael had to take the command of the two principalities.
+Due to political instabilities inside Moldavia and Transylvania, Michael had to take command of the two principalities.

 Political alliances Early modern period were much like in Game of Thrones, as soon as there was an opportunity betrayal would arise.
 The nobles of Transylvania betrayed Michael, and Moldavia and part of Wallachia were taken away with the help of the Polish army.